 The trial sought to assess whether training carers to administer injection route rescue medications at end of life helps to enhance the experience of care.
 Now finished, the leads are digesting all this information, and we await their outcomes.
-"Steven and I wanted to formally thank the brilliant work of our nurses in this trial and to Traesey King and Linda Diantak in leading this for their leading."

-to Tracey King and Linda Piontek in leading this for their localities," said Dawn.
+"Steven and I wanted to formally thank the brilliant work of our nurses in this trial and to Tracey King and Linda Piontek in leading this for their localities," said Dawn.
 "It's been excellent to see community nursing engaged in critical national research.
 Well done all."